Find the Best Ecommerce Website Builder for Your Business

 Key Takeaways

-• ✓ Over 2.14 billion people worldwide are expected to buy goods and services online in 2024.
+• ✓ Over 2.14 billion people worldwide made online purchases in 2021.

 • ✓ The global ecommerce market is projected to reach over $7 trillion by 2025.